staeff/vorwaerts-pipeline/README.md

 Run `make full-pipeline` to setup the Python dependencies for the project, download the data and process it.
 *The zip file with the original data has a size of 964 MB.
 Therefore the first download step will take some time* The result is uploaded to Amazon s3 for the web app to read it from there.
+*For this requires a working aws configuration in the environment it is executed and the bucket-names set up in `.env`.*
 Additionally the pipeline creates a `output.zip` file, that can be extracted to local installation of the web app for developement.

 Use `make help` to see which single command have been implemented and run then as necessary.